FedericoCWW/Sketchpad-Python-and-Tkinter-/README.md

 This is a simple project i've been working for a week, it's a simple drawing app.
 I will try to update it as soon as i can
 You draw with left click and erase with right click.
+I struggled with the saving part so it just kinda takes a screenshot for now.
+I plan to fix that :)

 PD: You will need the following modules: